UI-Manufaktur/uim-cake/source/uim/cake/ORM/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/cakephp/orm.svg?style=flat-square)](https://packagist.org/packages/cakephp/orm)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](LICENSE.txt)

-# CakePHP ORM
+# UIM ORM

-The CakePHP ORM provides a powerful and flexible way to work with relational databases.
+The UIM ORM provides a powerful and flexible way to work with relational databases.
 Using a datamapper pattern the ORM allows you to manipulate data as entities allowing you to create expressive domain layers in your applications.

 ## Database engines supported

-The CakePHP ORM is compatible with:
+The UIM ORM is compatible with:

 * MySQL 5.1+
 * Postgres 8+